 Shopping Cart Ordinance (LR21-0909): An ordinance to modify Title 9 Public Peace, Morals and Welfare of the Temecula Municipal Code to regulate shopping carts.
 Shopping carts continue to be left throughout the City, costing taxpayers and businesses money to retrieve, repair or replace these carts.
 The ordinance proposes mandatory physical measures for all retailers with shopping carts, exemptions provided for, exemptions are invalid for retailers whose carts are found more than 3 times in a 12-month period.
 Staff presented the draft ordinance to the City Council Public Safety Subcommittee on January 18, 2022 (Rahn, Edwards), direction to staff was to conduct more outreach to businesses, chamber of commerce as well as to present the ordinance to the Planning Commission Commercial Center Subcommittee.
-Staff hand delivered 82 letters to all businesses within the City, presented the draft ordinance to the Temecula Valley Chamber of Commerce on January 11, 2022 and presented to Planning Commission Commercial Center Subcommittee on February 16, 2022 (Turley-Trejo, Watts), Commissioners were supportive of the ordinance, recommended the framing be as a responsibility and not assign blame.
+Staff hand delivered 82 letters to all businesses within the City, presented the draft ordinance to the Temecula Valley Chamber of Commerce on January 11, 2022, and presented to Planning Commission Commercial Center Subcommittee on February 16, 2022 (Turley-Trejo, Watts).
+Commissioners were supportive of the ordinance, recommended the framing be as a responsibility and not assign blame.
 Staff was requested to present again to the Subcommittee's to show outreach efforts and report feedback.
-Planning Commission Commercial Center is scheduled for June 1, 2022, and City Council Public Safety Subcommittee on July 12, 2022.
+The Shopping Cart Ordinance (1st read) was passed on July 12th, 2022, staff will follow up with another in person visit with code enforcement in early September to further explain the requirements and timeframes for implementing theft prevention measures.
 (COLLINS)

 Temecula Creek Wildfire Risk Reduction Community Plan (LR21-1331): Temecula applied for and was awarded a \$300,000 grant to develop Temecula's first Community Wildfire Protection Plan (CWPP).
 The grant has a \$78,000 match (staff time), the remainder is to onboard a consultant to draft the plan.
-Staff is drafting the Request for Proposals (RFP) and is scheduled to be released for bids on May 23, 2022.
+RFP has closed and selection will take place week of September 5th.
 (COLLINS)